devsecops/raindance/patterns/surface/README.md

 ![](../../_images/enumeration.png)

+Every environment has different and components will be implemented according to business purpose.
+There are no bullet-proof environments.
+We have discovered that keeping attack surface controlled and blast radius contained is often better than attempting to keep attack surface small.
+However, the designer is responsible for understanding both considerations, providing rationale and identifying mitigations to support the choice in path.
+What works for one environment may not work for others which is why Security is so hard.

 ## Surface Entry Points

-Using this methodology, attack surface is classified at a top-level as: External, Internal or Privileged:
+Using this methodology, attack surface is classified at a top-level as: External, Internal or Privileged.
+These entry points provide a vantage point to show the flow and up-leveling of access or attack path:

 * #### [External](external/README.md)